SenseUnit/dumbproxy/README.md

   * `url` - URL specifying Redis instance to connect to.
 See [ParseURL](https://pkg.go.dev/github.com/redis/go-redis/v9#ParseURL) documentation for the complete specification of Redis URL format.
   * `key_prefix` - prefix to prepend to each key before lookup.
 Helps isolate keys under common prefix.
 Default is empty string (`""`).
   * `hidden_domain` - same as in `static` provider.
+  * `else` - optional URL specifying the next auth provider to chain to, if authentication failed.
 * `redis-cluster` - same as Redis, but uses Redis Cluster client instead.
   * `url` - URL specifying Redis instance to connect to.
 See [ParseClusterURL](https://pkg.go.dev/github.com/redis/go-redis/v9#ParseClusterURL) documentation for the complete specification of Redis URL format.
   * `key_prefix` - prefix to prepend to each key before lookup.
 Helps isolate keys under common prefix.
 Default is empty string (`""`).
   * `hidden_domain` - same as in `static` provider.
+  * `else` - optional URL specifying the next auth provider to chain to, if authentication failed.

 ## Scripting